vazco/uniforms/docs/api-context-data.md

 ---
-id: uth-context-data
+id: api-context-data
 title: Context data
 ---

-Some components might need to know a current form state.
-All this data is passed as `uniforms` in [React context](https://reactjs.org/docs/legacy-context.html).
+Some components might need to know a current form state, which is passed as `uniforms` in [React context](https://reactjs.org/docs/legacy-context.html).

-## Available context data
+### Available context data

 ```js
 MyComponentUsingUniformsContext.contextTypes = {